 Another important item you will receive is a Veterans Health Benefits Handbook that outlines your benefits.
 You want to read through this because I noticed my handbook was customized to my 8c group assignment.

 In the end, you really just need to get the Heath Care Application filled out to start the process.
-I think you may be surprised what you are entitled to.
+I think you may be surprised by what you are entitled to.
 I know I was.